splunk/attack_range/docs/source/Attack_Range_Config.md

   crowdstrike_logs_access_key_id: ""
   crowdstrike_logs_secret_access_key: ""
   crowdstrike_logs_sqs_url: ""
-  # All these fields are needed to automatically deploy a CrowdStrike Agent and ingest CrowdStrike Falcon logs into the Splunk Server.
+# All these fields are needed to automatically deploy a Crowdstrike Agent and ingest Crowdstrike Falcon logs into the Splunk Server.
-  # See the chapter CrowdStrike Falcon in the docs page Attack Range Features.
+# See the chapter Crowdstrike Falcon in the docs page Attack Range Features.

   carbon_black_cloud: "0"
   # Enable/Disable VMWare Carbon Black Cloud by setting this to 1 or 0.